makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 *All artists search.
 I search for stories, in this post-self age.
 What happens when you can no longer call yourself an individual, when you have split your sense of self among several instances?
 How do you react?
 Do you withdraw into yourself, become a hermit?
 Do you expand until you lose all sense of identity?
 Do you fragment?
 Do you go about it deliberately, or do you let nature and chance take their course?*  <details><summary>[Note]</summary>

 See qoheleth p.
 164.

 The character speaking, Dear, Also, The Tree That Was Felled of the Ode clade, speaks in italics, which has been preserved here.
-I do not make the rules, I simply foist them upon the reader. *–Beholden*
+I do not make the rules, I simply foist them upon the reader. *–Dear The Wheat And Rye Under The Stars*

 And besides, without even knowing, I set my hopes and dreams within Dear, did I not?
 My dreams that I might be different from the rest of my clade.
 It is different from Rye, from Praiseworthy, and Warmth In Fire is different from it. *–Slow Hours*